 And besides becoming more in tune with yourself and your moods, doing nothing, relaxing, meditating – whatever you want to call it, can also be a stress reliever.

 Know When To Seek Professional Help

 But if you’ve consistently been feeling down for a few months and haven’t had the energy to do anything, you should also think about reaching out for professional help.
 Mental health is a touchy subject but there’s no shame in seeking help when you need it the most.
-Your burnout might be symptoms of a larger more chronic issue and it’s best to get professional advice on the best course of action.
+Your burnout might be a symptom of a larger more chronic issue and it’s best to get professional advice on the best course of action.